Living in China – the journey of a UWTSD alumnus

-In the Chinese New Year I was invited to 3 different Chinese friends’ hometowns, all fed me to bursting point and gave me various Chinese spirits to enjoy with them!
+In the Chinese New Year I was invited to 3 different Chinese friends’ hometowns, all fed me to bursting point and gave me various Chinese spirits to enjoy with them, discover the average cost!
 To be invited in at such an important time for Chinese people everywhere was an honour for me.

 Sometimes China is presented badly in the media, but in regards to the people and the country nothing could be further from the truth.